teen girl is hopeful about college deferral statistics will help her get into college

 UT Austin 30,000+ (Various) 20–25% ~18–25% of deferred Varies greatly 29% overall

-• UC System: Berkeley and UCLA (along with all UC schools) use a single application deadline and do not offer early decision or early action programs, so deferral statistics do not apply
+Important Notes: OOS = Out-of-state applicants | The UC System (including Berkeley and UCLA) uses a single application deadline and does not offer early decision or early action programs, so college deferral statistics do not apply | At public universities, in-state vs. out-of-state status significantly impacts both early and overall admission rates

-Admissions officers aren’t only asking, “Is this student strong enough?”
-They’re asking:
+Admissions officers aren't only asking, "Is this student strong enough?"
+They're asking: "What has changed or become clearer since December?"

 Common Deferral Mistakes That Hurt Chances